fronomenal/ex_pass_gen/README.md

   1. `--caps` or `-c`:
      - Adds uppercase letters to the generation
   2. `--nums` or `-n`:
-     - Adds uppercase numbers to the generation
+     - Adds numbers to the generation
   3. `--syms` or `-s`:
-     - Adds uppercase special characters
+     - Adds special characters
 ### Build
 All commands should be in the project directory.
 Needs elixir for build tools